OUR STORY- The Precis

 WHAT WE HAVE:

-- On site shop, with local produce, meat and some camping supplies
+- On site shop, with local produce, local meat, snacks and some camping supplies

 Take a look at the gallery for images of our facilities.